Darlene Ka-Mook Nichols

-Darlene Nichols, also known by the names Kamook, Ka-Mook, Kamook Nichols and Ka-Mook Nichols, is the name of a former AIM member and Native American protester.
-She is best known for her role in the American Indian Movement for organizing (and participating in) The Longest Walk, and for serving as a key material witness in the trials of Arlo Looking Cloud, Richard Marshall, and John Graham that ultimately led to the conviction of two AIM members in the murders of Anna Mae Aquash.
+Darlene Nichols, also known by the names Kamook, Ka-Mook, Kamook Nichols and Ka-Mook Nichols, is a Native American activist and former member of the American Indian Movement (AIM).
+She is best known for her role in organizing The Longest Walk, and for serving as a key witness in the trials of AIM members Arlo Looking Cloud, Richard Marshall, and John Graham who were ultimately convicted in the murder of Anna Mae Aquash.

 Early life

 Darlene "Ka-Mook" Ecoffey was born Darlene Pearl Nichols in the city of Scotts Bluff, Nebraska.
 She is from the Pine Ridge Indian Reservation.
 Sources vary on the exact age Nichols was when she first met Dennis Banks.
 Some sources say she met Banks at 17, some sources state 16, and others state that he met her when she was 14.
 Dennis Banks, co-founder of the American Indian Movement and one of its leaders, 34 at the time, started having a sexual affair with Nichols when she was 15-years-old, and had their first child together when she was 17.